MyNextID/idt-plus-plus/01_async-pop.md

   - [Example](#example)
 - [Derivation of the Proof-of-Possession Private Key](#derivation-of-the-proof-of-possession-private-key)

-In this section we define how an authorisation server can derive a proof-of-possession public key for a user without interacting with the user's wallet and without an ability to derive the corresponding secret key.
+In this section we define how an authorisation server can derive a proof-of-possession public key for a user without interacting with the user's wallet and without being able to derive or learn anything about the corresponding secret key.

 ## Introduction